 compute_modify compute-ID keyword value ...

-extra value = N N = # of extra degrees of freedom to subtract dynamic value = yes or no yes/no = do or do not recompute the number of atoms contributing to the temperature thermo value = yes or no yes/no = do or do not add contributions from fixes to the potential energy
+extra/dof value = N N = # of extra degrees of freedom to subtract extra syntax is identical to extra/dof, will be disabled at some point dynamic/dof value = yes or no yes/no = do or do not recompute the number of degrees of freedom (DOF) contributing to the temperature dynamic syntax is identical to dynamic/dof, will be disabled at some point

-compute_modify myTemp extra 0 compute_modify newtemp dynamic yes extra 600
+compute_modify myTemp extra/dof 0 compute_modify newtemp dynamic/dof yes extra/dof 600

 Modify one or more parameters of a previously defined compute.
 Not all compute styles support all parameters.

-The extra keyword refers to how many degrees-of-freedom are subtracted (typically from 3N) as a normalizing factor in a temperature computation.
+The extra/dof or extra keyword refers to how many degrees-of-freedom are subtracted (typically from 3N) as a normalizing factor in a temperature computation.
 Only computes that compute a temperature use this option.
 The default is 2 or 3 for 2d or 3d systems which is a correction factor for an ensemble of velocities with zero total linear momentum.
+For compute temp/partial, if one or more velocity components are excluded, the value used for extra is scaled accordingly.
 You can use a negative number for the extra parameter if you need to add degrees-of-freedom.
 See the compute temp/asphere command for an example.

-The option defaults are extra = 2 or 3 for 2d or 3d systems and dynamic = no. Thermo is yes if the compute of style pe was defined with no extra keywords; otherwise it is no.
+The option defaults are extra/dof = 2 or 3 for 2d or 3d systems and dynamic/dof = no.